Azure-Samples/cognitive-services-speech-sdk/samples/java/jre/embedded-speech/README.md

 # Embedded speech samples in Java (JRE)

-These samples demonstrate embedded and hybrid speech recognition and synthesis using the Speech SDK for Java.
+These samples demonstrate embedded and hybrid speech using the Speech SDK for Java.

-Embedded speech enables offline (on-device) speech recognition and synthesis.
+Embedded speech enables offline (on-device) speech recognition, synthesis, and translation.
 Hybrid speech uses cloud speech services by default and embedded speech as a fallback in case cloud connectivity is limited.

 > **Note:**
 > * Embedded speech is in [preview](https://aka.ms/embedded-speech) and details in this document and samples are subject to change.
-> * Embedded speech recognition only supports audio in the following format:
+> * Embedded speech recognition and translation only support audio in the following format:
 >   * single channel
 >   * 8000 or 16000 Hz sample rate
 >   * 16-bit little-endian signed integer samples
-> * For Android, see the [Android specific example](../../android/embedded-speech) (of embedded speech recognition).
+> * For Android, see the [Android specific example](../../android/embedded-speech) (of embedded speech recognition and synthesis).

 ## Prerequisites